Quirkos Desktop - Step-by-step guide

 Accessing Quirkos Desktop

-For help with downloading and installing Quirkos, click here.
+For help with downloading and installing Quirkos, click here to view our installation instructions.

 Once you have Quirkos installed, start by double clicking on the icon in your Start menu or Desktop in Windows, the Applications folder or Dock in MacOS, or for Linux by using the icon or typing 'quirkos' in the terminal.